 Kanchanaburi is a well-known backpacker destination due to its accessibility and history.
-Still, it is most famous for being close to Erawan National Park, which is home to the outstanding 7-tiered Erawan Waterfall.
+Still, it is most famous for being close to Erawan National Park, home to the outstanding 7-tiered Erawan Waterfall.

 An exciting piece of information about Erawan Waterfall is its name which owes to the three-headed white elephant in Hindu folklore.
 Why?
 Because the top layer of Erawan Waterfall is supposed to look like the elephant's head.

-The 1500 meters of Erawan Waterfall, running through the severe rainforest, signifies some exploration.
-It has seven tiers, each one possessing its name and characteristic.
-The path to the Erawan Waterfall is simple yet barely tricky as each level is just higher than the previous one.
+The 1,500 meters of Erawan Waterfall, running through the severe rainforest, signifies some exploration.
+It has seven tiers, each one possessing its name and characteristics.
+The path to the Erawan Waterfall is simple yet barely tricky, as each level is higher than the previous one.

-Pha Nam Tok, the third tier, can achieve a 50 meters trek from the second tier.
+Pha Nam Tok, the third tier, can achieve a 50-meter trek from the second tier.
 This one is narrowly higher than the previous ones, possessing a height of 20 meters.
 It has a big pond full of fish.
-Sit beside the refreshing waters, and relax for a bit.
-Afterward, walk towards the Erawan Waterfall's fourth and fifth tiers.
+Sit beside the refreshing waters and relax for a bit.
+Afterward, walk toward the Erawan Waterfall's fourth and fifth tiers.
 Captioning tiny pores and ponds, the two are enclosed by large rock arrangements.

 Several flora varieties can be seen here owing to the national park's large greenery cover.
 The road reaches more challenging post the fifth tier.
 It brings a reasonable effort for one to travel to the sixth tier to achieve the final and the tallest level.